openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

 Practically, some models are not ready for input shapes change.
-In this case, a new input shape cannot be set via Model Conversion API.
+In this case, a new input shape cannot be set via model conversion API.
 For more information about shape follow the :doc:`inference troubleshooting <troubleshooting_reshape_errors>` and :ref:`ways to relax shape inference flow <how-to-fix-non-reshape-able-model>` guides.